 - 7 Exquisite Banana Face Mask Recipes for Glowing and Healthy Skin

 Megha Sriamb is an aspiring blogger and writes about different fashion n beauty trends in general.
-She hails from Aurangabad, Bihar and currently lives in Gurgaon.
-She is has a Bachelor degree in computer science.
-She is an ardent follower of Ayurveda and natural beauty product motivated her to write on it.
-She is positive, chirpy and full of life.
+She hails from Aurangabad, Bihar, and currently lives in Gurgaon.
+She has a Bachelor’s degree in computer science.
+She is an ardent follower of Ayurveda and natural beauty products motivated her to write on it.
+She is positive, chirpy, and full of life.